v1605/zaparoo-esp32-pn532-fork/README.md

 # Zaparoo ESP32

-The goal of this project is to launch games via the [Zaparoo Service](https://wiki.zaparoo.org/Main_Page) on the a Mister over Wifi.
+The goal of this project branch is to launch games via the [Zaparoo Service](https://wiki.zaparoo.org/Main_Page) on the a Mister over Wifi, with enhanced audio settings.
 It provides a simple Web interface to enable configuration of the ESP32/LED/Rumble Motor/Audio, and change settings.

 This fork is based on the main branch of the zaparoo-esp32 project.